Start Free Pilot

 Automated Data Collection: What’s It All About?

-Automatic data collection is the process of extraction of data from analog (physical) sources automatically by the utilization of AI solutions.
+Automated data collection process involves the extraction of data from analog (physical) sources automatically by the utilization of AI solutions.
 Usually, this process requires little to no human intervention, except for training the models through NLP or computer vision services, as well as QA, meant to improve the accuracy of your models.

 Automation has great potential for increasing productivity by reducing the number of tedious, routine tasks done by human professionals.
 For a long time, however, it was more of a semi-automated data collection strategy.
 The low accuracy of the results required the adoption of a human-in-the-loop approach, where QA was an essential part of the automated data collection.
 However, the modern development of technology allows building algorithms for fully-automated data collection, which allows people to focus on value-adding strategies.